 The transfer of budget provision from one budget head to another, under the procedure laid down in Section 6 of these Regulations.
-Virement decisions apply to both revenue and capital expenditure heads, and between expenditure and income, and may include transfers from contingency provisions.
-Virements may not however be approved between capital and revenue budget heads.
-Virements may be approved by Officers up to an amount specified in the Regulations, or by Members.
+Virement decisions apply to revenue expenditure heads, and may on occasions be between expenditure and income, and may include transfers from contingency provisions.
+However, Virements may not be approved between capital and revenue budget heads.
+Virements may be approved by Service Directors and the Director of Resources up to an amount specified in the Regulations, after which approval is required by Members.